roc-lang/roc/www/content/tutorial.md

 Each of the `!` operators desugars to a `Task.await` call, except for the last one (which desugars to nothing because there's no task after it to connect to; if we wanted to, we could have left out that `!` without changing what the program does, but it looks more consistent to have both `Stdout.line!` calls end in a `!`).

+If you prefer, you can always...

+- call `Task.await` directly instead of using `!`
+- leave out the last/only `!` in a block of expressions

-If you like, you can always call `Task.await` directly instead of using `!` (since `!` is nothing more than syntax sugar for `Task.await`), but it's a stylistic convention in the Roc ecosystem to use `!` instead.
+...without changing what the program does, but it's a stylistic convention in the Roc ecosystem to use `!` wherever possible.

 ### [Tagging errors](#tagging-errors) {#tagging-errors}